drubio/software-with-llms/README.md

 Covers how LLMs work, their evolution, and how to access them via APIs (OpenAI, Anthropic, Google, xAI).
 Includes building a complete app using:

+- Step-by-step examples for developers new to LLMs
-- LangChain and LlamaIndex for basic chaining and indexing
+- LangChain and LlamaIndex for basic chats with LLMs
 - Assistant UI components and vanilla React
-- Step-by-step examples for developers new to LLMs

 ### Volume 2 – System Architecture & Multi-Agent Workflows _(coming soon)_